ethereum/EIPs/SIPS/sip-15.md

 Given

-- After Bob's liquidating 100 sUSD worth of SNX, Alice collateral ratio at 158.77% is still below the liquidation target ratio.
+- After Bob's liquidating 100 sUSD worth of SNX, Alice collateral ratio at 158.77% is still below the issuance target ratio.

 When
 - Chad tries to liquidate Alice's SNX collateral with 50 sUSD